magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-30804-->

-*  Cron cleanup queries have been refactored to reduce or eliminate the following performance issues: `cron` jobs remaining stuck in a pending state, increasingly slow MySQL queries, and an increase in CPU usage.
+*  Cron clean up queries have been refactored to reduce or eliminate the following performance issues: `cron` jobs remaining stuck in a pending state, increasingly slow MySQL queries, and an increase in CPU usage.

 ### Custom customer attributes